ikarus-project/ikarus/docs/website/02_examples/computePi.md

 included within the Ikarus framework to quickly draw grids and verify them for any major errors.
 The function `#!cpp grid->globalRefine(1);` is invoked to refine the grid on a global level.
 This means that, if we have a single square-shaped 4-node quadrilateral element, the `globalRefine(1)` function will bisect the element once in either direction and thereby result in a grid with 2 elements in either direction.
-This type of refinement is done in the following, and the area of the circle is compared to the value of $\pi$.
+This type of refinement is done for triangular elements in the following, and the area of the circle is compared to the value of $\pi$.
 The area of the circle itself is obtained by summing the volumes (area in 2D terms) of individual elements.
 ```cpp